Guide to Finding a Therapist

 Here are some extra vetting questions that we always ask in order to get a feel for who they are as a therapist and what they are bringing into their sessions:

-Another thing you might need in this process is support because it can take a lot of time and energy to find the right therapist for yourself.
+Another thing you might need in this process is support, as it can take a lot of time and energy to find the right therapist for yourself.
 Everybody has different skills and energy levels.
-It is possible to ask a friend, community member, caretaker or someone else you are in relationship with for support.
-Maybe they can take on some of the research load and send you therapist profiles to consider, or you can send them your list of questions and they can make phone calls on your behalf if you don’t feel comfortable doing that yourself.
+You may want to ask a friend, community member, caretaker, or someone else you are in relationship with for support.
+They can take on some of the research load and send you therapist profiles to consider, or you can send them a list of questions and they can make phone calls on your behalf if you don’t feel comfortable doing that yourself.
 Maybe what you need is an accountability buddy to help you stay focused on this task.
 You can even just ask for emotional support and have a dedicated person to complain to about this process.
-Whatever the ask is, try to be clear in your communication with this person and stay cognizant of their boundaries.
+Whatever the ask is, try to be clear in your communication with this person and stay cognizant of their boundaries as well.
 Consider sending this guide to a friend and ask if they would be willing to spend some time working on an aspect of this process with you.

 Start a document where you can add each therapist and store information about them as you research.
 You don’t want to lose this information, especially in cases that you want to follow up.
-We suggest creating a spreadsheet (consider Google Sheets because it is free and can be easily shared with others) and include columns for each question that you plan on asking the therapists as well as logistical things like contact info.
-You can also write it all down on a sheet of paper as you go if you prefer.
+We suggest creating a spreadsheet (consider Proton Sheets or Google Sheets because they are free and can be easily shared with others) and include columns for each question that you plan on asking the therapists as well as logistical things like contact info.
+You can also write it all down on a sheet of paper as you go if you prefer physical copies.

 Begin your research by choosing your database.
-There are many and they all serve a different purpose, but generally they are very similar in that you can filter through therapists near you using different categories and then read their bio before contacting them.
+There are many and they all serve a different purpose, but generally they are very similar in that you can filter through therapists near you using different categories (such as location, specialties and insurance) and then read their bio before contacting them.

 Here are some databases that we use: